GMAP/NPB-GPU/CUDA/README.md

 # How to Cite our Work

 Araujo, G. A. ; Griebler, D. ; Danelutto, M. ; Fernandes, L. G. **Efficient NAS Benchmark Kernels with CUDA**.
 In: 2020 28th Euromicro International Conference on Parallel, Distributed and Networkbased Processing (PDP), 2020, Västerås.
-2020 28th Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP), 2020.

 # The NPB Kernels with CUDA